Packing Your Car For Safe Travel | 7 Tips and Hacks

 Set up a Travel Kitchen

-A travel kitchen will help you keep costs down, save you time, and give you the flexibility to cook for yourself when on a budget, require a special diet, or have sparse dining options.
-A minimalist approach was best for us, with many cross-functional items stowed in a bin.
+A travel kitchen will help you keep costs down, save time, and allow you to cook for yourself when on a budget, require a special diet, or have sparse dining options.
+For us, a minimalist approach was best, with many cross-functional items in a bin.
 This helped us limit our gear and made cleaning up a breeze.
 Below are some ideas for what to include in your travel kitchen.

 Consider sleeping in your car